-This delicious chicken and spaghetti casserole makes a wonderful meal with a tossed salad and crusty bread.
+This delicious chicken and spaghetti casserole makes a satisfying meal with a tossed salad and crusty bread.

 Tetrazzini is an American dish made with poultry or seafood.
 It was named after the Italian opera star Luisa Tetrazzini.
 It dates back to the early 1900s.
 There is some debate about the origin, but the earliest description of turkey tetrazzini was published by Good Housekeeping in 1908.